elijahwidener/PDFtoLaTeX/README.md

    ```bash
    git clone https://github.com/your-username/pdf-word-to-latex.git
    ```
-2. Install the requiered dependencies
+2. Install the requiered dependencies:
   ```bash
   pip install -r requirements.txt
   ```

-##Contributing
+## Contributing
 Contributions to this project are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Make sure to follow the project's coding guidelines and provide detailed information about your changes.